JohnH2448/BambuServer/README.md

 - Livestreams printing process to clients via onboard camera
 - Accepts live MQTT reports to display rich data

+## Description
+### This repo essentially opens three background processes on a Linux device.
+- A server that exposes your printer to a public facing url, builds and serves a simple website, holds an MQTT subscription to gather printer data, and streams live information to other processes.
+- A framebuffer builder that constructs a display with rich data about print status, system info, etc. With required hardware, it pushes this to a small HDMI screen so you can view the full display in real life.
+- A background RTSP handler that accepts camera frames and streams them to website clients so the print can be viewed live via web.
+This can also be integrated into the HDMI screen if desired.

 ## Hardware Requirements
 - Linux System (Rasberry Pi 4)
 - 1.05.00 Firmware (Tested)